Higher Medicaid Dental Payments Linked to More Children’s Visits, Better Oral Health

 Register Now for HHS’ Nov.
 14 Listening Session on Protecting the Safety of Patients and Healthcare Workers

 Join the U.S. Department of Health and Human Services (HHS), including leaders from AHRQ, the Centers for Disease Control and Prevention, the Centers for Medicare & Medicaid Services and the Food and Drug Administration, as they recommit to the advancement of patient and healthcare worker safety.
 On Nov.
 14, from 1 to 2:40 p.m.
 ET, HHS Secretary Xavier Becerra will convene a livestreamed listening session including chief executive officers of the country's largest healthcare systems, board members, organizational patient safety leaders, and patient and family safety advocates.
-HHS plans to co-create a National Healthcare System Action Alliance to Advance Patient Safety.
-Healthcare systems, federal partners, patients and families, and other stakeholders are invited to join The Action Alliance and work together to ensure the safety of patients and healthcare workers.
-Register now for the livestreamed event, and access more information about The Action Alliance.
+HHS plans to co-create a National Action Alliance to Advance Patient Safety.
+Healthcare systems, federal partners, patients and families, and other stakeholders are invited to join the National Action Alliance and work together to ensure the safety of patients and healthcare workers.
+Register now for the livestreamed event, and access more information about the National Action Alliance.

 New Application Programming Interface Makes It Easier To Search, Use AHRQ’s Resources and Repositories